akshay326/jump-gsoc-2020/minified-qpth-python/README.md

 - does not support batch processing
 - uses external solver (`cvxpy`) for solving the QP
 - uses PDIPB methods for obtaining gradients of the dual program of original QP
 - uses torch for autograd

+Run `prof-linear.py` example to try out the code.